ilovekimchi6/todo_easy_riverpod_architecture/README.md

 ## Todo_Easy_Riverpod_Example: A Simple Riverpod Architecture Example for Beginners

+## Hello, this architecture is only for beginners, but scales well.
+If you want a more complete architecture for very big projects please wait for more complete projects I make, thank you <3

 **Todo_Easy_Riverpod_Example** is a Flutter application that showcases a todo list management system using the Riverpod architecture.
 It allows users to perform CRUD (Create, Read, Update, Delete) operations on todo items while following a structured and scalable architecture.

 ### Features: